mpampuch/nextflow-notes/README.md

 Now this channel is ready to get passed into a process that takes a `tuple val(metas), path(files)` input shape.

+> [!NOTE]
-**Note:** The Groovy `transpose` method and the Nextflow `transpose` channel operator are two different things and will give you different results.
+> The Groovy `transpose` method and the Nextflow `transpose` channel operator are two different things and will give you different results.
 Be aware of which one you need and when.

 ### Spread-dot notation